With all the hype around the didgeridoo in recent years…

 Now, being drone instrument also means you can’t play a different note, or a different key than that it is tuned to (apart from the overtones and harmonics)…

-However, some manufacturers developed “tunable” didgeridoos, or “trombone” didgeridoos as some call them, which have a slideable design, allowing you to change theit pitch.
+However, some manufacturers developed “tunable” models, or “trombone” didgeridoos as some call them, which have a slideable design, allowing you to change their pitch.

 Flared vs. Unflared Didgeridoos

-Whether the non-mouthpiece end of the didgeridoo is flared or not will have a significant influence on the sound.
+Whether the non-mouthpiece end is flared or not will have a significant influence on the sound.